All Episodes

 Okay, it goes on.

-So this is a this is a 21 year old man with very long straight hair.
+So this is a 21-year-old man with very long straight hair.

 He's tall.

-He's thin and tall and thin is what high fashion clothes are made for.
+And tall and thin is what high-fashion clothes are made for.

-And so uh some of these photographs are compelling in the way that high fashion photographs can be compelling, not because he actually looks particularly like a woman.
+And so some of these photographs are compelling in the way that high-fashion photographs can be compelling, not because he actually looks particularly like a woman.

-This is like this is like the worst of trying to be schoolgirl and it's sexualized and you know he's not a schoolgirl.
+This is like the worst of trying to be schoolgirl and it's sexualized and he's not a schoolgirl.

-He's not he's neither in you know K-12 school nor a girl here.
+He's neither in K-12 school nor a girl here.

 Here we go.

-The back and forth uh between Wilson and Musk drew more attention than Wilson expected, especially from her father's army of extremely online right wing trolls.
+The back and forth between Wilson and Musk drew more attention than Wilson expected, especially from her father's army of extremely online right-wing trolls.

-A lot of people have tried to spin things I say into things they don't mean, she says um now I think I missed there's there's a section in here that talks about maybe we'll we'll run into it that talks about this this human being.
+A lot of people have tried to spin things I say into things they don't mean, she says.

 Here's another picture while I'm talking about it.

-She also has Canadian citizens citizenship through her mother.
+She also has Canadian citizenship through her mother.

 But okay.

-One of the few times she becomes truly animated during our conversation other than when talking about her favorite movie, the animated Netflix musical K-pop Demon Hunters is when we get to talking about all of the languages she learned growing up Chinese, Japanese and Spanish.
+One of the few times she becomes truly animated during our conversation, other than when talking about her favorite movie, the animated Netflix musical K-pop Demon Hunters, is when we get to talking about all of the languages she learned growing up, including Korean, Chinese, Japanese, and Spanish.

-Now who knows if she actually speaks all those languages a lot of times people make those claims and they don't actually speak the languages but um I'm ready I'm prepared to get given how that is written and and how some of the other stuff is written about this person's longstanding interest in speaking other languages ready to give the benefit of the doubt in this regard and that's amazing.
+A lot of times people make those claims that they don't actually speak the languages, but I'm ready, I'm prepared to, given how that is written and how some of the other stuff is written about this person's long-standing interest in speaking other languages, I'm ready to give them the benefit of the doubt in this regard.

 The same blank expression.

-Um I just want to finish with the um the final little anecdote in the story.
+And I just want to finish with the final little anecdote in the story.

 After dinner, Wilson is ready to head back home to watch her favorite new Netflix series, Alice in Borderland, an animated sci-fi show about a gleamer in Tokyo.

-So again, though, that like the constant like what do you what do you do with your time?
+So again, though, the constant, like, what do you do with your time?

 Well, I get stoned and I watch screens.

-We decided to we decide to stop by a liquor store to pick up some booze first.
+We decide to stop by a liquor store to pick up some booze first.

 Let's get some cheap wine, she says.